jitsi/megolm.js/README.md

  */
 export declare class Megolm {
     /**
+     * Imports a Megolm object which has been exported with Megolm.export.
+     */
+    static import(importData: string): Megolm;
+    /**
      * Builds a Megolm object from the shared session format used by libolm's
      * OutgoingSession.session_key() method.
      */